Make Work Pay for Everyone

 We have written to all Sussex MPs outlining our campaign and asking for cross party support on this issue.
 As a result, MPs from across the political spectrum have raised our concerns at various levels of government, for example with Parliamentary Questions and letters to the Department for Work and Pensions (DWP).

 Following correspondence between ourselves, supportive MPs and the DWP, we were invited to meet with representatives from the DWP to discuss the campaign further and submit evidence about the effects of this benefits anomaly on our clients.
-Going forward we are meeting regularly to support the DWP in finding a workable solution to the problem.
+We are meeting regularly to support the DWP in finding a workable solution to the problem.

-We have reached out to other organisations to work with us on this campaign and have been featured for example in a blog for Homeless Link.
-We have been in discussions with the youth homelessness charity Centrepoint, who have published a very useful policy briefing with specific recommendations for how to bring Housing Benefit rules in line with Universal Credit, and we have expanded their recommendations to cover those over 25.
+We have reached out to other organisations to work with us on this issue, for example via a blog for Homeless Link.
+We have been in discussions with homelessness charities Centrepoint, YMCA, St Mungo's and Crisis and have contributed to a joint policy briefing with specific recommendations for how to bring Housing Benefit rules in line with Universal Credit.

 Our Accommodation for Work project has developed an online calculator to provide a simple tool for hostel residents to see how work impacts on their benefits and rent.
 We hope to achieve a change in the benefits system through this campaign, but this calculator helps people navigate the system in the meantime.